tpemartin/113-1-AI-Game/lecture-notes/04-AI-learning.md

 ```

 ## Strategy suggestion

+Nash equilibrium does not always give you the best outcome since people are not fully rational.
+In practice, You may want to simulate the play with AI or ask AI his suggestion given the information of the opponent.

+### Dominant strategy

-> Ask if there is a dominant strategy first.
+  - :exclamation: Ask AI for dominant strategy first.

-## Role play training
+  - Dominant strategy is always the best strategy.

+### Pure Strategy Nash equilibrium

+  - Pure strategy in Nash equilibrium is not always your best strategy in practice, unless ... .

+## Customized AI

 #### Training AI